Evaluation and LLM-Guided Learning of ICD Coding Rationales: More Details on Dataset Construction

 Table~\ref{IAA} presents the results of the inter-annotator agreement analysis.
 The token-level F1-score (53.32) is substantially higher than the span-level F1-score (31.58), indicating that annotators exhibit greater consistency in identifying relevant content than in determining precise span boundaries.
 Table~\ref{annotations_IAA} provides a subset of detailed annotation matches between the two annotators.

 \paragraph{ICD Codes with no supporting evidence}

 During the annotation, we observe that not all codes have their supporting rationales in the text.
-This also serves the analysis of the quality of the MIMIC-IV ICD10 dataset.
-We list all codes with no rationale in Table \ref{tab:no_rationale}.
+It is mostly due to initial coding errors made by human annotators during the construction of the MIMIC benchmark.
+We list all codes with no rationale in Table \ref{tab:no_rationale}, which also serves the analysis of the quality of the MIMIC-IV ICD10 dataset.

 \paragraph{Details of Data Processing}

 When evaluating plausibility, the original rationale annotations are preprocessed to align with the input formats of ICD coding models.
 We apply the same preprocessing procedures used in \citet{edin2023automated}’s medical coding reproducibility study.
 Specifically, CAML and LAAT annotations are cleaned by lowercasing, removing special characters and stray numbers, and trimming extra spaces.
 For PLM‑ICD, this cleaning step is followed by tokenization using the RoBERTa‑base‑PM‑M3‑Voc‑distill‑align‑hf tokenizer from Hugging Face.
 These procedures ensure that the rationales extracted by each model are accurately comparable to our processed gold-standard annotations.